kinskiwu/blink-r-api/README.md

 ### Maintainability

 - **Automated Testing:** Implement comprehensive unit and integration tests to ensure code changes do not break existing functionality.
-- **Continuous Integration/Continuous Deployment (CI/CD):** Set up CI/CD pipelines to automate testing and deployment processes, ensuring that only thoroughly tested code is deployed.

 ### Performance